WitMotion sensor for Motion compensation

 This feature will be available from SimHub 9.8

-Before investing money into hardware please keep in mind that both OpenVR and OpenXR motion compensation relies on third party software not guaranteed to work on ony game and or headset and which can be broken at any time in the future (VR framework update, game update)
+Before investing in hardware, please note that both OpenVR and OpenXR motion compensation rely on third-party software that is not guaranteed to work with every game or headset and may become incompatible following VR framework or game updates.

-The witmotion range have many variations, please pay attention to the model you're buying.
+The WitMotion range has many variations, so please pay close attention to the model you purchase.

 This exists in two models, RS232 or TTL, you need the RS232 version (WT901C-232)